nicolas-codemate/geoloc-map/README.md

     * `query_params`: The query parameters to include in the request.
     * `latitude_json_path`: The JSON path to extract the latitude from the response.
     * `longitude_json_path`: The JSON path to extract the longitude from the response.
+    * `enable_sandbox`: set to true and omit all other param except name to enable a sandbox mode.
+It will generate some random coordinate.